-See Benchmark Reviews 80-Way TIM Comparison or Nerd Techy 2016 - 2017 Review for additional information.
+See Benchmark Reviews 80-Way TIM Comparison or Nerd Techy 5 Best Thermal Paste for 2017-2018 for additional information.

 One final word.
 It is important to remember it is your case's responsibility to provide adequate flow of cool air through the case.
 If there is no reason the cured bond was broken and your temperatures are higher than normal, look at dust build-up, resource (CPU and RAM) utilization/malware, case cooling/fans, and ambient (room) temperatures first, before replacing the TIM.
 If the 5°C you get from advanced technology TIM is that critical to CPU stabilization, there are other heat issues to deal with first.

 3/8/2018 - Updated links and minor edits - Digerati

 8/7/16 - Updated links and minor edits - Digerati

 12/16/10 - clarified size of a "drop" - Digerati